 Leaving the States for a few days reminded me how much my own perspective is tinted by the set of spatial and temporal circumstances that define my daily life.
 I took the opportunity to read a few science magazines in French and got interested in stories that shed a different light on the Universe.
-My short trip to Grenoble, France gave me a chance to change my own perspective not just on a personal level.
+My short trip to Grenoble, France, allowed me to change my perspective, not just on a personal level.
 As you travel, you will experience life the same way the locals do.
-You will watch the same media, take the same public transportation and care for the same issues they do.
+You will watch the same media, take the same public transportation, and care for the same issues they do.
 There are as many perspectives as there are individual circumstances.
 The change of perspective highlights the idea of relativity.
-With every new information, I pause and rethink my own attitude, whether I willingly or reluctantly meet the challenges to a status quo self-imposed on my mind and my way of life.
+With every new information, I pause and rethink my attitude, whether I willingly or reluctantly meet the challenges to a status quo that is self-imposed on my mind and my way of life.

-It is generally considered that the Big Bang and its aftermath produced equal numbers of particles and antiparticles and that at some point in its evolution, the Universe has developed an asymmetry between the elementary matter particles and the elementary antimatter antiparticles and that such asymmetry was caused by a physical process called baryogenesis.
+It is generally considered that the Big Bang and its aftermath produced equal numbers of particles and antiparticles.
+At some point in its evolution, the Universe developed an asymmetry between the elementary matter particles and the elementary antimatter antiparticles.
+Such asymmetry was caused by a physical process called baryogenesis.
 While we know the general conditions necessary to generate a baryon asymmetry from an initially symmetric state, we are far from having a single accepted theory of baryogenesis.

-For some, however, there is no matter-antimatter asymmetry in the present universe.
-It may be that the vastness of the Universe allows the possibility of patches of matter coexisting with not yet discovered regions of antimatter, separated by large voids.
+For some, however, there is no matter-antimatter asymmetry in the present Universe.
+It may be that the vastness of the Universe allows the possibility of patches of matter coexisting with not yet discovered regions of antimatter, separated by immense voids.

 ...the standard cosmological model finds itself in the unpalatable situation of explaining most observations using concepts that are little, or not at all, understood.
 It is therefore reasonable to investigate possible alternatives to the standard model, which may in the end turn up to be just an impressive fit to the data using a relatively limited number of parameters.

-I feel the need to wrap my head around the transitional nature of space-time.
+I need to wrap my head around the transitional nature of spacetime.
 What is the ontology of the middle way?
-An in-between fabric of space and time, being and non-being, matter and antimatter, negative particles moving backward and positive particles moving forward.
-Dirac had shown that antimatter appears as the matter of negative energy going backwards in time.
-While the gravitational properties of antimatter are still not known, I wonder about its philosophical implications.
+An in-between fabric of space and time, being and non-being, matter and antimatter, negative particles moving backward, and positive particles moving forward.
+Dirac had shown that antimatter appears as a matter of negative energy going backward in time.
+While antimatter's gravitational properties are still unknown, I wonder about its philosophical implications.
 My mind slips through the blurred lines of emptiness, deep into an abyss where existence and non-existence intersect.
-In the duration of our Universe runs a trail of events linked by succeeding passages where mirror-image opposites encounter.
-It is in the vacuity of endless middle ways that the causality of events is to be found, for every particle there exists a corresponding antiparticle.
+In the duration of our Universe, a trail of events runs through succeeding passages where mirror-image opposites encounter.
+The causality of events is to be found in the vacuity of endless middle ways.
+For every particle, there exists a corresponding antiparticle.
 The middle way is part of a threefold integrated reality.

-I stumbled upon the image taken of the far side of the Moon, with Earth in the background, captured by China's LongJiang-2 satellite, and realized how great of an impact this "reversal of perspective" has on human consciousness.
-When consciousness, anchored down by its earthly condition, ventures out to the other side of the Moon, it is turned upside down by how insignificant our planet looks in the background of the Moon.
-One needs to put into perspective the evolutive aspect of temporal and spatial dimensions within the ever-expanding walls of our Universe.
+I stumbled upon the image taken of the Moon's far side, with Earth in the background, captured by China's LongJiang-2 satellite, and realized how great of an impact this "reversal of perspective" has on human consciousness.
+When consciousness, anchored by its earthly condition, ventures out to the other side of the Moon, it is turned upside down by how insignificant our planet looks in the background of the Moon.
+One needs to consider the evolutive aspect of temporal and spatial dimensions within the ever-expanding walls of our Universe.